Kabany/tydet-core-mysql/docs/README.md

   ```
   * **min**: This parameter will only be considered if the column data type is a number.
 It adds a validation that will force the column to have a value greater or equal than this option.
   * **max**: This parameter will only be considered if the column data type is a number.
 It adds a validation that will force the column to have a value lower or equal than this option.
-  * **minLen**: This parameter will only be considered if the column data type is a string.
+  * **minLength**: This parameter will only be considered if the column data type is a string.
 It adds a validation that will force the column to have a length greather or equal than this option.
+If the value is `null`, the length will be considered as `0`.
+The validation will be ignored if the value is `null` and is not required.
-  * **maxLen**: This parameter will only be considered if the column data type is a string.
+  * **maxLength**: This parameter will only be considered if the column data type is a string.
 It adds a validation that will force the column to have a length lower or equal than this option.
+If the value is `null`, the length will be considered as `0`.
+The validation will be ignored if the value is `null` and is not required.

 ### Entity Static methods